jadecobra/python_tdd_exercises/DICTIONARIES.md

 ---

-## How to create a dictionary with strings as keys
+## Create a dictionary with strings as keys

 Dictionaries/Mappings are key, value pairs that we can use to represent data. `values` can be any of the [data structures](./DATA_STRUCTURES.md) including dictionaries